 It is also possible to multiply (or divide) a vector by a scalar (a number), which has the effect of changing the length of the vector.
 Simply multiply or divide each component by the scalar value.
-Listing 5-13 adds two methods to our Vector2 class to implement multiply and divide capabilities.
+Listing 5-13 adds two methods to our Vector2 class to implement multiplication and division capabilities.